 In addition to offering a platform for document assembly, the LHI project has been the catalyst to many significant court, legal aid and community partnerships.
 Below is a summary of just a few game changing partnerships.

-Alaska Bar Association's Unbundled List Offers Court a Neutral Mechanism for Referrals and SRLs Access to the Limited Scope Help They Need (News 2016)
+News: Alaska Bar Association's Unbundled List Offers Court a Neutral Mechanism for Referrals and SRLs Access to the Limited Scope Help They Need (Alaska Bar Association 2016)

 SRLN Brief: OCSE Guidance on Collaborative Child Support Activities (SRLN 2016)